Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 characters are case-sensitive in Tangerine skip commands.
 The variables shown below in green are examples only and would need to be changed to align with however you have named your own variables.
-Note: for Question-Level items, you will need to change “ResultOfQuestion” to “ResultOfPrevious” if the initial variable being referenced is contained in a previous subtest than the one where you are entering the skip logic.
+Note: for Question-Level items, you will need to change "ResultOfQuestion" to "ResultOfPrevious" if the initial variable being referenced is contained in a previous subtest than the one where you are entering the skip logic.
 The same rule applies to response data coming from open questions (i.e. when using parseInt(ResultOfQuestion) or